fieldOfView/Cura-ArcWelderPlugin/README.md

 Inspired by on a postprocessing script by [yysh12](https://github.com/yysh12)

-For further informations about ArcWelder antistutter, see https://plugins.octoprint.org/plugins/arc_welder
+For further information about ArcWelder antistutter, see https://plugins.octoprint.org/plugins/arc_welder

 ## Arcwelder Settings